design-automation/mobius-sim-funcs/documentation/index.md

 # ATTRIB
-The `attrib` module has functions for working with attributes in teh model.
+The `attrib` module has functions for working with attributes in the model.
 Note that attributes can also be set and retrieved using the "@" symbol.
 link: [attrib.md](attrib.md)